sakib570/synthetic-data-utility/README.md

 # Utility Assessment of Synthetic Data Generation Methods

-> This repository contains the official implementation and the extended version of the paper: Utility Assessment of Synthetic Data Generation Methods
+> This repository contains the official implementation, camera ready version for PSD 2022, and an extended version of the paper: Utility Assessment of Synthetic Data Generation Methods

 ---